We share our insights into the factors impacting fuel prices, including predictions for fuel costs as we head into next week.

 Fuel prices this week:

-Other factors that influence oil and fuel pricing:
+General factors that influence oil and fuel pricing:

 - While geopolitical tensions can cause market uncertainty – especially in oil-producing regions such as the Middle East and Russia – global economic performance can slow demand and impact prices.